 The kayak does have some capability for full-day tours thanks to the single large storage hatch located behind the seat.
 Webbing on the top of the deck makes it easy to secure water bottles and an extra paddle or bilge pump as well for longer tours, although users wished that the webbing criss-crossed the entire front deck of the kayak.
 For advanced paddlers, the cockpit can also accept a spray skirt, making this kayak a good choice for rougher waters or kayaking during the shoulder seasons.

-For the avid fisherman looking to access the fishing spots a motorboat simply can’t get to – for example, deep in the reeds of an estuary or in the shallow part of a lake – this sit-on-top kayak from Vibe Kayaks is an excellent choice.
-The kayak is nine feet long but 32 inches wide, giving it a nice mix of straight tracking and resistance to flipping over when you’re reeling in a big catch.
-Plus, the hull is burly enough to handle you and all your gear with a weight capacity of 300 pounds.
-The only downside is that this is the heaviest of the lightweight kayaks we reviewed at 46 pounds.
+For the avid fisherman looking to access the fishing spots a motorboat simply can’t get to – for example, deep in the reeds of an estuary or in the shallow part of a lake – this sit-on-top kayak from Pelican is an excellent choice.
+The kayak is ten feet long but 28 inches wide, giving it a nice mix of straight tracking and resistance to flipping over when you’re reeling in a big catch.
+Plus, the hull is burly enough to handle you and all your gear with a weight capacity of 275 pounds.

 The kayak comes with a number of fishing-specific accessories, such as the four pole holders set into the hull of the kayak around the cockpit.
 The kayak also has two large sealable hatches that are fitted with bag inserts so that you can store your caught fish without getting the kayak itself gross.
 The seat is highly adjustable so that you can switch positions quickly when switching from paddling to fishing, although users found that no matter how much the straps are tightened the seat continues to slide.
 Users also wished for slightly more storage space behind the seat in order to fit a cooler or crate of fishing gear.

-The kayak comes with everything you need to start paddling, including two paddles, plugs, and liners for the hatches, and Vibe Kayaks offers a limited lifetime warranty on the boat.
+The kayak comes with everything you need to start paddling, including two paddles, plugs, and liners for the hatches, and Pelican offers a limited lifetime warranty on the boat.